 - Extended time setting for exam duration, including a default setting that, when enabled, doubles the allotted time to take an exam

 - Closed captioning support for videos

 - Display of interactive text scripts during video presentation

 - Print options for all text-based course materials

 Based on feedback from contacts around the world, TestOut is currently planning and developing further accessibility features during 2017.
-These features include but are not limited to: inclusion of a dyslexic font, variable exam duration and closed captioning size, color and font adjustment and improved contrast in interactive scripts.
+These features include but are not limited to: inclusion of a dyslexic font, variable exam duration, closed captioning size, color and font adjustment and improved contrast in interactive scripts.

 The following chart outlines the WCAG 2.0 guidelines for levels A and AA and indicates where TestOut complies, what features are under development, and how available third-party solutions may address the guidelines: